We are the farmers of the Future

 Kunal, like Bharath, was initially working for his family business but that didn’t intrigue him much.
 He was looking for an opportunity to broaden his horizons and got fascinated by the Eat Neat Project.
 A courtesy call with Bharath is all it took to get him on board leaving everything behind.

-He is charged with overseeing and implementation of all our new and upcoming projects.
-He puts in the hard yards and does all that carrying a smile on his face.
+He is in charge of overseeing and implementation of all our new and upcoming projects.
+He puts in the hard yards and carries on working with a smile on his face.

 Marketing and Hr Head

-While Abhisar strives to become one of the best in the marketing field, he stumbled upon Eat Neat Project where he found Aquaponics very intriguing yet interesting and had decided to hop on board.
-While he takes care of the digital side of things, you will often find him munching on organic veggies from the farm.
+Striving to become one of the best in the marketing field, Abhisar stumbled upon Eat Neat Project where aquaponics piqued his interest and he decided to hop on board.
+While he takes care of the digital side of things, you will often find him munching on delicious organic veggies from the farm.
 The organic side of things seems to have brought a new perspective on agriculture for Abhisar.